-Without access to your local supermarket or your favorite Pilates DVD, on your next trip you may find yourself subsisting on fattening restaurant meals and abandoning your usual exercise routine to sit for long hours on planes or buses.
-Vegetarian, organic, low carb, low cal, low fat -- no matter which diet you're on, there's a good chance that it went down the tubes on your last vacation.
+Without access to your local supermarket or your favorite Pilates class, on your next trip you may find yourself subsisting on fattening restaurant meals and abandoning your usual exercise routine to sit for long hours on planes or buses.
+Vegetarian, organic, low carb, low cal, low fat -- no matter which diet you're on, there's a good chance it went down the tubes on your last vacation.

 But believe it or not, it is possible to eat well on a cross-country road trip, to stay active without access to a gym and even to go on a cruise without gaining 5 or 10 pounds.
 You can eat healthy and stay active no matter what kind of trip you're taking.

 There's no more captive audience than a plane full of air travelers, particularly those on long international flights.
 But just because you're stuck on a plane doesn't mean you're stuck eating the congealed meat and starchy sides the airlines call food.
 (That's if your airline serves meals at all.)

 Your first line of defense against unhealthy airline menus is to bring what food you can from home.
 Airport security rules prohibit passengers from taking liquids and gels in excess of 3.4 ounces through airport security checkpoints, but solid snacks like bananas, apples, trail mix, nuts, carrots, celery sticks and energy bars will pass muster.
 Pack a few of these in your carry-on and skip the airline's salty snacks.